eugef/node-mocks-http/CONTRIBUTING.md

 # Contributing

-Contributions are always welcome, no matter how large or small.
+As a community-focused, open source project, contributions are always welcome, no matter how large or small.
 Here are the guidelines we ask our contributors to follow:

  - [Code of Conduct](#coc)
  - [Issues and Bugs](#issue)